Key takeaways

 PMI is usually required when you have a conventional home loan and make a down payment of less than 20 percent of the home’s purchase price.
 When refinancing, if your home equity is less than 20 percent of the value of your home, you might be asked to carry PMI, too.

-Many borrowers qualify as low-risk borrowers but do not have the funds to put 20 percent down to purchase their property.
+Many borrowers qualify as low-risk but do not have the funds to put 20 percent down to purchase their property.
 A lender might see this as a concern.
-A borrower who cannot contribute a high enough down payment toward the purchase of their property may not be able to afford the higher monthly mortgage payments for the long haul in the eyes of lenders.
+A borrower who cannot contribute a high enough down payment toward the purchase of their property may not be able to afford the higher monthly mortgage payments long-term in the eyes of lenders.
 That is where PMI comes in and may be factored into your loan.

 How much does PMI cost?